terramate-io/terramate-docs/cli/reference/blocks/stack.md

 # The `stack` block

 Use the `stack` block to define a stack within a directory.
-Terramate detects stacks based on this `stack` block, and you can define only one `stack` block per stack directory.
+Terramate detects stacks based on this `stack` block, and you can define only one `stack` block per directory.
 Use the `stack` block to configure:
 - The metadata of the stack
 - The orchestration behaviour of a stack
 - The change detection behaviour of a stack